SuzanneNL/star-trail-photography/README.md

 - **Share on social media** - This would allow a user to share an image on his personal social media page.
 It would give publicity to both my website and the photographers.
 - **Pagination** - To prevent the gallery from becoming a very long page when the number of uploaded images increases, pagination (f.e.
 10 images per page) could be used.
 - **Upload images directly from a phone or a computer** - This way a user no longer needs to store his image online and provide a link.
+- **Stort search results** - Currently, when a user tries to sort his search result, the search bar is reset and all images in the database are displayed again (in the selected sorted manner).

 ## TECHNOLOGIES USED
 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)